 Apply a second coat on the front and back following the same instructions.

-Measure to find the center on one long edge and lightly mark with pencil.
+Measure to find the center of the frame and lightly mark with a pencil.
 Then measure 1/2 inch out on each side of center and mark.
-You’re making 1 inch stripes.
+You’ll be making 1 inch stripes.

-Continue marking midway and at the bottom edge.
-I do this because the painter’s tape is easy to curve on long pieces of tape and the markings will help make sure you are applying the tape on straight.
+Continue marking once midway and then at the bottom edge.
+I do this because the markings will help make sure you are applying the tape on straight.

 Carefully align the tape along your markings from the top side to the bottom side, covering the outside of the frame.
-You’ll be painting the outside edges so the black stripes will wrap around.
+You’ll also be painting the outside edges so the black stripes will look wrapped around the frame.

-Paint the black stripes with a foam paint brush.
-Brush paint away from the tape towards the center of the stripe, and then stroke up and down.
+Paint the black stripes with a foam paintbrush.
+Brush paint away from the tape towards the center of the stripe, and then stroke up and down with the brush.
 This will help prevent a lot of bleeding under the tape.

 Prepare to paint the top and bottom short side edges by taping off on the front and back.
 Butt the tape up to the edge on each side so that you only see the top edge.
 Repeat for the bottom edge.